candid82/joker/LIBRARIES.md

 Currently, Joker does not include any additional Joker namespaces (library code) that is *not* built into the Joker executable.
 That makes the Joker executable "stand-alone" with respect to deployment.

-However, Joker does provide support for deployment of additional namespaces via library code that is loaded during execution via `(require ...)` and similar library-loading mechanisms.
+However, Joker does provide support for deployment of additional namespaces via library code that is loaded during execution via `(ns ... :require ...)` and similar library-loading mechanisms.
 Though in its early stages (Joker itself being _v0.N_ at this writing), locally-developed libraries (such as those containing business logic) as well as third-party libraries are thereby supported.

 This document provides a brief overview of these mechanisms and recommendations as to how to organize code for such namespaces.

 ## Default Behavior

-Absent overriding behavior as controlled by `joker.core/*classpath*` and `joker.core/*ns-sources*`, Joker normally relies on the local filesystem to locate source files for namespaces.
+Absent overriding behavior as defined by `joker.core/*classpath*` and `joker.core/*ns-sources*`, Joker normally relies on the local filesystem to locate source files for namespaces.

 Generally, namespaces are converted to relative ("sub-") pathnames by treating each component as a directory, except for the last, to which `.joke` is appended.